First and Foremost, I Have to Admit – I Envy the Europeans!

 As an American, I envy the lottery players in Europe.
 You lot can play the lottery online.
 Not only can you play one lottery, but you can also play multiple lotteries from numerous countries!
 Americans can only participate in state-funded lotteries and two multi-jurisdictional games, the Powerball and Mega Millions.
 Sure, our prizes can get to be rather large if no one wins (the highest recorded Powerball was $590.5 million) but, other than that, we’re pretty limited.

 I envy the Europeans because they have many different options when it comes to playing the lottery and they allow people from numerous countries, not just the hosting country, to participate.
 Why, you’ve got the UK National Lottery, the Thunderball, EuroMillions, and EuroJackpot.
 You also can choose SuperEnaLotto, German Lotto, and the French Loto—and that’s to name a few!

 Which European Lottery Has the Best Odds of Winning Big?

-The UK Thunderball has better odds for winning.
-Not only do they have an extra drawing day (Wednesday, Friday and Saturday!) you also have better odds of winning; approximately 1 in 8 million.
-Granted, with the Thunderball, you won’t be winning millions.
+The UK Thunderball has better odds of winning.
+Not only do they have an extra drawing day (Wednesday, Friday, and Saturday!) you also have better odds of winning; approximately 1 in 8 million.
+Granted, with Thunderball, you won’t be winning millions.
 This particular game has a consistent jackpot of £500,000.
 What this means is that you could potentially win £1.5 million in one week (if you have awesome luck of course!).